 Children with hemoglobin H disease may need treatments that include:

 Blood transfusions when your child’s blood cell count is too low.
 Transfusions of RBCs are common.
-Because iron can build up in the blood as a result of frequent transfusions, treatment called chelation is needed to remove excess iron from the body.
+Iron can build up in the blood after frequent transfusions.
+A treatment called chelation is needed to remove excess iron from the body.

 Folate supplements to help the body build more RBCs.